Thank you for your interest in volunteering.

 - If Barnhem has to terminate your volunteering period – no matter the reason - all costs related has to be covered by you.

-- You will work at least 40 hours a week
+- You will work around 40 hours a week

-- You have to be flexible with your working hours as they might change with no prior notice
+- You have to be flexible with your working hours as they might change with short notice

 - Your will work approximately 8 hours a day